 - "Made in Italy" with no phase disclosure.
 Ask which of the four phases (weaving, cutting, sewing, finishing) occurred inside Italy.
 Request photos or a factory audit before first PO.

-- Subcontracting to non-EU workshops.
+- Subcontracting to non-EU factories.
 Some Italian factories outsource cut-and-sew to Tunisia, Albania, or Romania, then finish in Italy to claim origin.
 This is legal in narrow structures but misleading at retail and a documented ADM enforcement target.

 - Cash-only pricing and missing invoices.
 Italy still has a sizable grey market in apparel.
 Undocumented production isn't VAT compliant and creates import risk.